MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Experiments

 \paragraph{VLA pretraining \& finetuning.} Figure \ref{fig:pretrain_finetune_detail} shows the details of VLM pretraining and VLA finetuning.
 We pretrain a VLM to predict MVP-LAM latent actions using a CE objective.
 We start from a Prismatic-7B VLM checkpoint~\cite{prismatic} and pretrain on Bridge V2.
-We then convert the pretrained VLM into a VLA by finetuning with LoRA to predict the ground-truth robot action $a_t$.
+We then convert the pretrained VLM into a VLA by finetuning with LoRA~\cite{lora} to predict the ground-truth robot action $a_t$.
 To predict continuous robot action from discrete VLM outputs, we follow the action prediction method of UniVLA based on multi-head attention.
 Implementation details for VLA pretraining and finetuning are provided in Appendix~\ref{sec:vla_detail}.

-\paragraph{Results and analysis.} Table~\ref{tab:simpler_res} shows that pretraining with MVP-LAM's latent actions improves downstream manipulation over other baselines.
+\paragraph{Results and analysis.} Table~\ref{tab:simpler_res} shows SIMPLER results, where pretraining with MVP-LAM's latent actions improves manipulation over other baselines.
 In particular, MVP-LAM increases the average success rate from 39.6\% (UniVLA) to 60.4\%, with gains on all four tasks.
-While LAPA achieves strong performance on some tasks, MVP-LAM remains competitive overall and yields the best average success rate.
+While LAPA achieves strong performance on some tasks, MVP-LAM remains competitive overall and yields the best average success rate in SIMPLER.

-Table~\ref{tab:libero_res} reports results on LIBERO-Long.
-MVP-LAM achieves 90.8\% success, improving over UniVLA pretrained on Bridge V2 (79.4\%).
-It also outperforms OpenVLA and $\pi_0$, and is comparable to UniVLA pretrained on OXE-scale.

-Despite using a substantially smaller robot dataset for VLM pretraining ($\le$60k trajectories) than OXE-scale pretraining (typically $\ge$970k trajectories), MVP-LAM remains competitive on both SIMPLER and LIBERO-Long benchmarks.
-Notably, LIBERO-Long is used neither for VLM pretraining nor for LAM training, yet MVP-LAM attains a higher success rate.
-This improvement is consistent with the higher action-centricity of MVP-LAM latent actions (measured on Bridge V2 and LIBERO-Long).
-These results suggest that more action-centric latent actions provide a stronger pretraining signal and can translate into improved VLA finetuning performance.
+Table~\ref{tab:libero_res} reports results on LIBERO suites.
+The VLA pretrained with MVP-LAM achieves 94.1\% average success rate, improving over UniVLA under the same Bridge V2 pretraining.
+Furthermore, despite being pretrained on substantially fewer robot trajectories ($\le$60k) than OXE ($\ge$970k) and without using LIBERO for either VLM pretraining or LAM training, VLA pretrained with MVP-LAM outperforms several baselines while remaining competitive with the state-of-the-art VLA, $\pi_0$.
+Notably, on the most challenging LIBERO-Long suite, MVP-LAM outperforms $\pi_0$.